BU-EC551/MicroFluigis/Final_Project_MicroFluigis/README.md

 set top "top"
 ```

--Changing the names of variants and reconfigurable partitions
+- Changing the names of variants and reconfigurable partitions
   - Reconfigurable partitions are established in the top-level module
   - This is accomplished by instantiating an instance of a module specified in the `design\_complete.tcl` script.
     - Example:

 ```
 #design\_complete.tcl
 ####################################################################